How to claim top-up payments on small donations up to £20 if you’re a charity or community amateur sports club (CASC).

 - are controlled by the same or connected people

-Claiming GASDS if you’ve merged with another charity or CASC
+If you’ve merged with another charity or CASC

 - how much money was collected, including each denomination of coins and notes

 - that no individual donation was greater than £20

 From 6 April 2017 if you’ve collected contactless donations you’ll need to keep the records produced by the contactless terminal.

 You should keep records of any small donations you’ve collected for 6 years from the end of the tax year to which they relate.

 Some of the rules on keeping records of small donations collected during charitable events in community buildings have changed.

 From 6 April 2017, if you choose to claim on amounts collected in the same Local Authority area as your community building, you should record:

 - the address and postcode of the community building